 24%Poor credit score, high debt-to-income ratio

-30%Bad credit score, very high debt-to-income ratio
+30%Bad credit score, very high debt-to-income ratio, credit card debts

 • Scenario 2 – A borrower with a good credit score and moderate debt-to-income ratio receives a higher interest rate, such as 12%.